gsheee/Final-Project-1-Grace/Collections.md

 message = "hello"
 message.insert(contentsOf: " there", at: message.endIndex) // Prints "hello there"

 message.insert("!!!", at: message.endIndex) // error.
-Inserting multiple characters requires the use of contentsOf before the string to be inserted.
+Inserting multiple characters requires the use of contentsOf before the string that is to be inserted.
 ```

 ### Dictionary